johncmanuel/johncarlomanuel.com/README.md

    -> see Diamond's webring: <https://github.com/diamondburned/acmfriends-webring>
 4. for shortlinks at johncarlomanuel.com/\*, store them as a static json and build another tool to create these shortlinks. see <https://github.com/acmcsufoss/shorter/blob/main/docs/HANDBOOK.md>
+5. dedicate a page to buster and blueberry, my amazing dogs :)

 ## create-svelte